-I have to remind myself that you only need to do a few reps of the Roll Up, especially if you are going to go into the Rollover.
+I have to remind myself that you only need to do a few reps of the Roll Up on the Pilates Mat, especially if you are going to go into the Roll Over.
 But, sometimes the Roll Up feels so good I just want to keep doing it.
 Now, I prefer to use a strap and a weighted pole when I do the Roll Up.
 I was told that beginners needed a strap and that advanced persons do not.
 But, after 10+ years of Roll Ups and talking with my teacher who studied with Joseph Pilates I have learned that the strap becomes more essential as you advance in your practice.

 Press your legs together and into the mat feel your spine on the mat.